 Seeing as the long road trip from Miami to Atlanta is full of tempting stops, it would be fantastic if you could spend a few extra days to rest, unwind, and enjoy everything that this amazing journey offers.

 Experience the wonders of Orlando

 Orlando is nicknamed "the City Beautiful" and it is easy to see why.
 There is always something to see and fun to be had on every corner in this vibrant city.
 It is also home to the world-famous Walt Disney World Resort and Universal Orlando Resort.

-After having a fabulous time around the city, Hilton Orlando is the right place to have a night's rest in style.
-Featuring gorgeous tropical landscapes, this hotel has amenities for guests of all ages.
-It is also located minutes away from the famous theme parks.
+After having a fabulous time around the city, Wyndham Garden Orlando Universal/I-Drive is the right place to have a night's rest in style.
+Featuring gorgeous tropical landscapes, and is located close by from the famous theme parks.

-SeaWorld Orlando, about 5 minutes away from the hotel, is one of the most popular marine parks in the world.
+SeaWorld Orlando, just a short drive from the hotel, is one of the most popular marine parks in the world.
 Here you can get up close with animals, enjoy theme park rides, and ride epic rollercoasters.

-If you would rather relax and unwind after a long day of excursions, the hotel boasts an outdoor pool with incredible tropical views and a mini-golf course.
-You can also enjoy an upscale meal in one of the hotel's two restaurants.
+If you would rather relax and unwind after a long day of excursions, the hotel boasts an outdoor pool with incredible tropical views and water sport facilities on-site.
+You can also enjoy a delicious breakfast or lunch at the hotel's At Sunset Bistro.

 There are plenty of options for a night out in the city.
-Immerse yourself in the quintessential Orlando nightlife experience and enjoy cocktails at the famous ICEBAR, hand-carved out of 70 tons of ice, which is located next door to the hotel.
+Immerse yourself in the quintessential Orlando nightlife experience and enjoy dinner and drinks in the nearby Starlight Grille or Tropical Breezes Pool Bar close by.

 Explore the historic city of Valdosta

 Lovingly called the Azalea City, Valdosta is a great overnight stop on your way from Miami to Atlanta if you want to experience the historic Georgia architecture and atmosphere.